seanot/personal_page/_posts/2015-05-07-localForage.markdown

     return uuid;
 }
 {% endhighlight %}
-Syncing with the server was simple as well and outside the scope of this post.
+Syncing with the server was simple as well but outside the scope of this post.
 Maybe, once I’ve refactored my JavaScript a bit more, I’ll post something on how I handled it.

 If you haven’t tried localForage in your web apps, you should.
 There is no reason, with the tools available today, that we should leave our users stranded if their internet connection goes down.